Dipl. Inform, Dr.-Ing.

 devices, and physical(ly embedded) computing), support of

-social/collaborative interactions, and, very generally, the
+social/collaborative interactions, user experience, and, very generally, the

 social/societal implications of technology.
 One of my specific